vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Get-EsxiHostVsanMaintenanceModePrecheck.md

 ## Description

-The `Get-EsxiHostVsanMaintenanceModePrecheck` cmdlet checks if there's any issue for the ESXi host entering a particular vSAN maintenance mode.
+The `Get-EsxiHostVsanMaintenanceModePrecheck` cmdlet checks if there's any issue for the ESX host entering a particular vSAN maintenance mode.
 The cmdlet will halt the script if the pre-check fails.

 If `esxiFqdn` is provided, only the value for that host is returned.